fluxcd/community/PROCESS.md

 - Get somebody to ping [CNCF Service Desk](https://cncfservicedesk.atlassian.net/) to get you added as Flux maintainer
 - Ping fellow maintainers to get added to Flux 1Password
 - (Optional) Check if your [CNCF affiliation is up to date](https://github.com/cncf/gitdm#addingupdating-affiliation)

+**Applying as core maintainer:** The same process applies for applying as a core maintainer.
+The PR should be against the [CORE-MAINTAINERS file](https://github.com/fluxcd/community/blob/main/CORE-MAINTAINERS) though and an accordingly higher level of experience and a more holistic understanding of the project is expected.

 ## Proposal Process